Agoric/documentation/main/guides/js-programming/far.md

 be `Remotable`

 ### Rules for Creating Remotables
-- All property names must be strings.
-  - Property names must not be `Symbols`. **tyg todo: Do we need to have the `Symbol.asyncIterator` exception here?**
 - All property values must be functions.
   - They cannot be accessors.
   - Note: If you wish to send data, send a pass-by-copy record instead, or add a function that returns a pass-by-copy record.